apollographql/apollo-client/README.md

 # [Apollo client](http://dev.apollodata.com/) [![npm version](https://badge.fury.io/js/apollo-client.svg)](https://badge.fury.io/js/apollo-client) [![Get on Slack](https://img.shields.io/badge/slack-join-orange.svg)](http://www.apollostack.com/#slack)

+The `apollo-client` package is the core of the Apollo frontend toolchain.
+By itself the `apollo-client` package is not as useful for building rich reactive UIs as `apollo-client` with a custom view integration library for your framework of choice.

+To get started with React go to our [React Apollo documentation website](http://dev.apollodata.com/react/).

+If you don’t use React, do not worry!
+The Apollo Client has view layer [integrations for all the popular frontend frameworks](#learn-how-to-use-apollo-client-with-your-favorite-framework).

 Apollo Client can be used in any JavaScript frontend where you want to use data from a GraphQL server.
 It's:

 1. **Incrementally adoptable**, so that you can drop it into an existing JavaScript app and start using GraphQL for just part of your UI.